nightroman/FarNet/FSharpFar/README.md

 You do not have to build anything and restart Far Manager in order to use updated assemblies.
 Just edit, save, and run your F# files in this project.

-The project is created in its own folder in `%TEMP%` together with its `bin` and `obj` folders.
-You do not have to care of removing its files too often.
-Just use "Disk Cleanup" periodically in order to clean your `%TEMP%`.

 The generated project includes:

 - References to *FarNet* and *FSharpFar* assemblies.